 What I learned from this exchange was that many people don’t understand how aspect ratio in photography works.
 And that’s probably true for new photographers as well.

-After all, if it’s confusing for photographers, it must be mind-blowing for anyone not interested in photography.
+After all, if the aspect ratio of an image is confusing for photographers, it must be completely mind-blowing for anyone not interested in photography.

 So let’s break it down…